From top trends to bridal silhouettes, read our handy guide for everything you need to know about wedding dresses…

 Flower details add instant elegance – great for spring/summer weddings.
-Floral prints are popular this year, too.
+Floral prints are a popular choice especially for boho brides.

 G is for Grecian

-Sexy for summer, halternecks create a beautiful shape and leave the backs bare.
+Sexy for summer, halternecks create a beautiful shape and leave the back bare.

-Sheer and illusion necklines have been all over catwalks for a couple of years now, but designers have started extending to the sleeves, too.
+Sheer and illusion necklines have been all over catwalks for a couple of years now, and these now extend to the back, sleeves and even illusion side panels, too.

 Framing the centre of the back, keyholes are bang on trend.